7 layers. Each passes data to the one above or below.

 | /30 | 255.255.255.252 | 2 |

-Two addresses in every subnet are reserved: the network address (all host bits set to 0) and the broadcast address (all host bits set to 1).
-Everything between them is usable.
+Each subnet reserves the network address (all host bits 0) and broadcast address (all host bits 1).

-The following ranges are private and not routable on the public internet:
+Private ranges (not routable on the public internet):

 | Range | CIDR |